10 Kitchen design mistakes to avoid

 10 Kitchen Design Mistakes to Avoid

-Below are the 10 most common kitchen design mistakes to avoid, optimized for modern and luxury homes.
+Below are the 10 most common kitchen design mistakes to avoid in modern and luxury homes.

 How to avoid it: